Omikhleia/awesome-sile-books/README.md

 Please check their respective license or ask, in case of doubts, for details and exact licensing terms.

-By default, assume CC-BY-NC-SA 4.0 at best.
+By default, assume CC-BY-NC-SA 4.0 _at best._
-The intent is that you can study the sources, and build them to produce your own versions.
+The intent is that you can study the sources, and build them to produce your PDF versions, but not use the latter without attribution and in commercial ways.

 Extra clauses: